8agana/unified-intelligence/README.md

 - **Visual Feedback:** Provides real-time visual feedback on thought processing and framework application.

 ## Tools
-Unified Intelligence is built with and integrates the following key technologies:
+Unified Intelligence is built with and integrates the following:
 - **Rust:** The core programming language for performance and safety.
-- **`rmcp`:** Rust Model Context Protocol SDK for MCP communication.
+- **`rmcp`:** Rust Model Context Protocol SDK for MCP communication (stdio or streamable HTTP).
 - **`tokio`:** Asynchronous runtime for efficient I/O operations.
 - **Groq API:** For advanced language model capabilities.
 - Redis-only: no Qdrant dependency.